zero-boilerplate/dto-layer-generator/README.md

 ## Adding an open-source plugin

 It is always the simplest to just look at an example.
 See the java example in dir `plugins/java.go`.
 But it boils down to that you should implement the interface `plugins/Plugin` and call the `RegisterPlugin()` method with the alias and your new plugin's instance.
 This registration is best done in the plugin's own file with the `init()` func - like in the java example.

+After updating code locally you can just call the `go install` command in the `%gopath%/src/github.com/zero-boilerplate/dto-layer-generator` dir to regenerate the binary into the `%GOPATH%/bin` dir.